Moveable Transactions Reform in Scotland

 The changes introduced by the Act will allow moveable property or rights – including future moveable property or rights – to be transferred or secured without possession or title having to be taken by the transferee, or supplemental transfers or security documents to be entered into.

-The reforms should also lead to increased efficiency by facilitating more fully automated online financing systems, for example in supply chain financing.
-Similarly, greater uniformity of operations in Scotland, England and other jurisdictions may become possible in many situations, for example for umbrella invoice discounting agreements.
+In other cases – for example, acquisition finance, real estate/development finance or supply chain finance – the reforms could lead to increased efficiency by facilitating more fully automated online financing systems.
+Greater uniformity of operations in Scotland, England and other jurisdictions may also become possible in many situations, for example for umbrella invoice discounting agreements.

 What protections does the Act contain?

-Similarly, third parties acquiring secured assets will be protected in many situations where they are not expected to be aware of a Statutory Pledge having been granted over the moveable assets they are acquiring.
-Debtors who continue to pay a transferor without having received notice of an assignation will also be protected.
+Third parties acquiring secured assets will also be protected in many situations where they are not expected to be aware of a Statutory Pledge having been granted over moveable assets they are acquiring.
+In a similar vein, debtors who continue to pay a transferor without having received notice of an assignation will also be protected.

 How will my business or sector be affected by the Act?

-• Where the company structure includes a target company or group companies incorporated in Scotland, there will be an ability to take a new Statutory Pledge over the shares in a Scottish company without the lender/security trustee or a nominee being registered in the company’s register of members.
-This will avoid existing concerns a security holder may have in relation to pension deficits, the Persons with Significant Control and National Security & Investment Act regimes, and otherwise from upfront registration.
+• Where the company structure includes a target or group company incorporated in Scotland, fixed security can be taken by way of Statutory Pledge over the shares in the Scottish company without the shares having to be transferred into the name of the lender/security trustee.
+This will avoid existing concerns relating to pension deficits, decommissioning liabilities, the Persons with Significant Control regime and the National Security & Investment Act regimes.

 • There will be an ability to take a new Statutory Pledge over high-value Scottish tangible moveable assets and intellectual property owned by a group obligor.

-• There will be an ability to take fixed security over rights under Scottish material contracts without giving notice to counterparties by registration of assignation in new Register of Assignations.
+• There will be an ability to take fixed security over rights under material Scottish contracts (for example acquisition agreements) without giving notice to counterparties by registration of the assignation in the new Register of Assignations.

-• The Statutory Pledge will provide a genuine practical equivalent to the English chattel mortgage or fixed equitable charge.
+• The Statutory Pledge will provide a genuine practical equivalent to the English chattel mortgage or fixed equitable charge over specified high-value moveable property.

-• Fixed security over whisky stock will be possible without storing it with a third party custodian.
+• Fixed security over whisky or gin stock will be possible without storing it with a third party custodian.

-• Fixed security over farmed fish and other livestock will be a practicable option.
+• Fixed security over farmed fish and other livestock will be a viable option.

 • The Statutory Pledge will provide an alternative to the sale and hire-purchase back of vehicles, equipment and other assets already owned and other transactions where questions may arise around title acquired by the buyer/funder using title-based financing.